Mondsee Gospel of Matthew

-The Mondsee Gospel of Matthew (German: Mondseer Matthäusevangelium) is an essential early medieval manuscript fragment and one of the earliest recorded translations of a biblical portion into Old High German, specifically rendered in an Old Bavarian dialect.Originating in the early 9th century within the western Frankish sphere, this fragment is part of a collection known as the Mondsee Fragments (formerly referred to as the Monsee Fragments or Wiener Fragmente).
+The Mondsee Gospel of Matthew (German: Mondseer Matthäusevangelium) part of the Mondseer Fragments, is an essential early medieval manuscript fragment and one of the earliest recorded translations of a biblical portion into Old High German, specifically rendered in an Old Bavarian dialect.
 These texts, translated at the Benedictine Abbey of Mondsee, offer significant insights into the linguistic, theological, and translational developments of early medieval Europe.

 History and Provenance

 The origins of the Mondsee Fragments lie in the western regions of the Frankish Empire, with dates placing them in the early 9th century.
 These manuscripts were produced at the Benedictine Abbey of Mondsee, established under Duke Odilo of Bavaria.
 It is believed that the monks who scribed these texts came either from Monte Cassino or the Salzburg monastery.

 The name "Mondsee" has evolved over time—from "Maninseo" and "Lunaelacus" to variants such as "Moensee"—and was reintroduced into German studies by Jacob and Wilhelm Grimm in 1854.